 2.466 Spirit ― Generally refers to commercial ethyl alcohol, normally sold as industrial methylated spirit.

-2.467 Spirit Stain ― See ‘stain’.
+2.467 Spirit Stain ― See ‘stain’

 2.468 Spirit Varnish ― A lacquer based on a solution of resin or resins in industrial methylated spirit.
 The more correct term would be ‘spirit lacquer’.